-- A mapping is a relationship involving two sets that associates each element in one set, called the domain, with an element from the other set, called the codomain. - The notation $f : A \rightarrow B$ denotes a mapping f whose domain is the set A and whose codomain is the set B.
+- A mapping is a relationship involving two sets that associates each element in one set, called the domain, with an element from the other set, called the codomain. - The notation $f: A \to B$ denotes a mapping f whose domain is the set Aand whose codomain is the set B. - Example:

-Example: